Topological Hall Response from Canted Antiferromagnetic Order in $d$-Electron Kagome Systems: Real and Momentum Space Effective Magnetic Fluxes

-where $i, j, k$ label three spins on a triangle and $\theta_i=\theta_0$ for the three sublattices.
-Noting the vectorial expression of the scalar spin chirality, it is clear that this quantity vanishes for coplanar non-collinear spin order as well as ferromagnetic order.
-Interestingly, the scalar spin chirality $\chi$ changes sign when one flips the canting from above to below the plane or vice versa; i.e. $\theta_0\rightarrow \pi-\theta_0$.
-One can thus expect two degenerate states corresponding to opposite chiralities, which may have related topological character, to be found later.
+where $i, j, k$ are the clockwise labels of three spins on a triangle, and $\theta_i=\theta_0$ on all three sublattices.
+From the scalar triple product structure, it is clear that the spin chirality vanishes for coplanar non-collinear antiferromagnetic spin order ($\theta_0=\pi/2$), as well as for ferromagnetic order ($\theta_0=0,\pi$).
+Note that the scalar spin chirality $\chi$ changes sign when the canting is flipped, i.e. the spin texture mirrored by the plane, with $\theta_0\rightarrow \pi-\theta_0$ amounting to the same chirality but with opposite sign.
+We thus expect two-fold degenerate states with related topological character but opposite chiralities.

-QAHE is characterized by nonzero Chern number, a topological invariant of the band structure.
-To compute the Chern number, one first calculates the Berry curvature $\Omega(\mathbf{k})$ defined in momentum space ~\cite{Haldane2004PRL}\cite{TKNN}which for arbitrary temperature $T$ is given by ~\cite{AHErmp}
+In the QAHE, the Hall conductivity is quantized in terms of an integer known as the Chern number $C$.
+The latter is a topological invariant of the band structure and can be computed from the Berry curvature $\Omega(\mathbf{k})$ in momentum space.\cite{Haldane2004PRL,TKNN} At finite temperature $T$, we have\cite{AHErmp}